Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Operation Orchid.md

 ```
 We can see that the key used for encryption is `unbreakablepassword1234567`.

+>[!abstract] What this command does
+>The command takes the contents of `flag.txt`, encrypts it using [AES-256](https://www.kiteworks.com/risk-compliance-glossary/aes-256-encryption/#:~:text=What%20Is%20AES%2D256%20Encryption,decrypt%20a%20block%20of%20messages.) with a key derived from the provided password (`unbreakablepassword1234567`), and outputs the encrypted content to a new file called `flag.txt.enc`.
+>
+>The encryption process is made more secure by adding a [[Operation Orchid#Salt|salt]], which ensures that even if the same content and password are used in the future, the resulting ciphertext will be different.
+>
+>>[!question] Advanced Encryption Standard (AES)
+>>AES is a symmetric encryption algorithm, meaning the same key is used for both encryption and decryption.
+>>
+>>`-k unbreakablepassword1234567` specifies the key, or more accurately, the password used to derive the encryption key, which must be used for decryption as well.
+>
+>Since we now understand how the contents in `flag.txt.enc` was encrypted, we can decrypt it as well using OpenSSL.

 ![[PicoCTF Operation Orchid 5.png]]

-We will store the encrypted contents into a file called `enc_flag.txt`, by running:
+We first store the encrypted contents into a file called `enc_flag.txt`, by running:
 ```bash
 icat -o 411648 disk.flag.img 1782 > enc_flag.txt
 ```

+This is to create a file in our local directory, which will be the input file used for decryption.

 The command to decrypt the encrypted contents is:
 ```bash
 openssl aes256 -d -salt -in flag.txt.enc -out flag.txt -k unbreakablepassword1234567
 ```
+The `-d` option tells OpenSSL to decrypt the contents of the input file.
 This command stores the decrypted output in the `flag.txt` file, which we can then run `cat` on to get the flag.

 > [!NOTE] Flag
 >picoCTF{h4un71ng_p457_1d02081e}